JuniorIsAJitterbug/vhs-decode-docs/docs/Capture-&-Processing-Errors.md

+---
-# Capture & Processing Errors
+title: Capture & Processing Errors
+---

 This page details information about what can cause errors such as dropped samples during capture, handling or processing of FM RF signals.